-The initial term of the license agreement will expire on December 31, 2116.
-After the initial term ends, we may continue to use the Hilton IP and Hilton Data on a non-exclusive basis for a "tail period" of 30 years in connection with our then existing licensed timeshare business and properties, provided that we continue to comply with the terms of the license agreement, including the payment of license and other fees.
+The initial term of the License Agreement will expire on December 31, 2116.
+After the initial term ends, we may continue to use the Hilton IP and Hilton Data on a non-exclusive basis for a "tail period" of 30 years in connection with our then existing licensed timeshare business and properties, provided that we continue to comply with the terms of the License Agreement, including the payment of license and other fees.

 Subject to certain exceptions, Hilton is not permitted to compete or use the Hilton IP or Hilton Data in the vacation ownership business (or license others to do so), and we generally have the exclusive right to use the Hilton IP and Hilton Data for our vacation ownership business (subject to certain limited exceptions) until December 31, 2051.
-Such "exclusivity" and "non-competition" period may be extended for additional 10-year terms if we achieve certain revenue targets in the last year of the exclusivity term or any subsequent renewal term, as applicable, or, if we do not achieve such applicable revenue target, by making a payment equal to 5% of the difference between certain revenue actually achieved and the applicable certain revenue target to cover such shortfall.
+Such "exclusivity" and "non-competition" period may be extended for additional 10-year terms if we achieve certain revenue targets in the last year of the exclusivity term or any subsequent renewal term, as applicable, or, if we do not achieve such applicable revenue target, by making a payment equal to 5% of the difference between revenue actually achieved and the applicable revenue target to cover such shortfall.
 Our ability to elect to make such additional payment to cover any shortfall is subject to a maximum of five payments during the renewal terms.
+In addition, in connection with the Bluegreen Acquisition, we agreed to the establishment of a minimum percentage of revenue that is required to be derived from the Hilton licensed business to maintain continued exclusivity.